github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-6-rollout-and-scale-secret-scanning.md

 Once enabled, you can do the following:

-1. **Provide guidance**: Configure a custom link in the message that contributors will see if their push is blocked by {% data variables.product.prodname_secret_scanning %}.
+1. **Provide guidance:** Configure a custom link in the message that contributors will see if their push is blocked by {% data variables.product.prodname_secret_scanning %}.
 The linked resource can provide guidance for contributors on how to resolve the blocked push.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/enabling-secret-scanning-features/enabling-push-protection-for-your-repository)."

-1. **Notify**: Define a webhook that specifically tracks {% data variables.secret-scanning.alerts %} created when someone bypasses push protection by using the alert property `"push_protection_bypassed": true`.
+1. **Notify:** Define a webhook that specifically tracks {% data variables.secret-scanning.alerts %} created when someone bypasses push protection by using the alert property `"push_protection_bypassed": true`.
 Or, use the API to get updates on which {% data variables.secret-scanning.alerts %} were the result of a push protection bypass by filtering the list of results for `"push_protection_bypassed": true`.
 For more information, see "[AUTOTITLE](/code-security/getting-started/auditing-security-alerts)."

 {%- ifversion security-overview-push-protection-metrics-page %}

-1. **Monitor**: Use security overview to view metrics on how push protection is performing in repositories across your organization, so you can quickly identify any repositories where you might need to take action.
+1. **Monitor:** Use security overview to view metrics on how push protection is performing in repositories across your organization, so you can quickly identify any repositories where you might need to take action.
 For more information, see "[AUTOTITLE](/enterprise-cloud@latest/code-security/security-overview/viewing-metrics-for-secret-scanning-push-protection)."

 {%- endif %}